Question 1:

 Answer 9:

-The page lay-out of the list file which Forcheck generates is determined by the page-size options: /PW and /PL (Windows), -pwid and -plen (Unix).
-When using the Forcheck for Windows IDE the Forcheck engine is started from the IDE and the /PW and /PL options are determined using the characteristics and settings of the default Windows printer.
+The page lay-out of the list file which Forcheck generates is determined by the page width and page length options. (/PW and /PL for the Windows command line, -pwid and -plen for the Linux command line).
+When using the Forcheck IDE the Forcheck analyzer is started from the IDE and the page-size options are determined using the characteristics and settings of the default printer.
 So you have to set up the printer (e.g. to landscape) before starting the Forcheck analysis.

-We have built in a page set-up menu in the IDE in which you can optimally configure the page and printer.
+The IDE has a page set-up menu in which you can configure the page and printer.

 Question 10:

-What is the best way to handle source code that makes calls to Windows or third party libraries and modules such as IMSL and Winteracter (without source code supplied)?
+What is the best way to handle source code that makes calls to Windows or third party libraries and modules such as MPI, IMSL or Winteracter?

 Answer 10:

-The appropriate way is to analyse the interface code of the libraries with Forcheck and place the result in a Forcheck library file for later reference.
-The source code of the interfaces of third party libraries should anyhow always be present!
-If you don't have it available you could demand it from the supplier, or eventually make it yourself from the documentation.
+The appropriate way is to analyse the interface code of these libraries with Forcheck and place the result in a Forcheck library file for later reference.
+The source code of the interfaces of third party libraries should anyhow be present.
+If you don't have it available you could request it from the supplier, or eventually make it yourself from the documentation.

-bodies we supply a ready to use Forcheck library.
-Registered Forcheck
+For some libraries we supply a ready to use Forcheck interface library.

 Question 11: